 - 1.14 Although compliance with a mandated standard is not the only way of complying with the directives, it is the simplest.
 Purchasers intending to process sterile medical devices in compliance with the directives should therefore ensure that their processes conform with one of the mandated standards.
-The following European Standards on the validation and control of sterilization processes are expected to be mandated in the near future and are discussed in Part 3, 'Validation and verification', and Part 4, 'Operational management', of this SHTM: - a.
-EN 556 covering the requirements for a device to be labelled "STERILE"; - b.
-EN 554 covering sterilization by "moist heat" (that is, steam); - c.
-EN 550 covering sterilization by ethylene oxide. - 1.15 These standards are themselves supported by the following standards for the specification of sterilizers which are discussed in this Part of this SHTM: - a.
-EN 285 covering "large" porous load sterilizers; - b.
-EN 1422 covering EO sterilizers. - There are no European Standards, as yet, for fluid sterilizers, sterilizers for unwrapped instruments and utensils, dry-heat sterilizers, LTS disinfectors, LTSF sterilizers or laboratory sterilizers.
-CEN working group TC102 is developing standards for "small" steam sterilizers which will cover certain porous load sterilizers and also sterilizers for unwrapped instruments and utensils.
-A list of European Standards specific to sterilization is given in the Bibliography. - 1.17 This edition of SHTM 2010 has been written while the new standards are in the course of development.
-While the guidance given here is designed to be broadly consistent with the emerging standards, SHTM 2010 should not be regarded as a substitute for the standards themselves when ascertaining compliance with EU Directives and the UK Regulations that implement them. - 1.18 Guidance on the application of medical devices legislation to particular cases is beyond the scope of this SHTM and advice should be sought from the Medical Devices Agency (MDA).
+The following British Standards on the validation and control of sterilization processes have been mandated and are discussed in Part 3, 'Validation and verification', and Part 4, 'Operational management', of this SHTM: - a.
+BS EN 556 covering the requirements for a device to be labelled "STERILE"; - b.
+BS EN 554 covering sterilization by "moist heat" (that is, steam); - c.
+BS EN 550 covering sterilization by ethylene oxide. - 1.15 These standards are themselves supported by the following standards for the specification of sterilizers which are discussed in this Part of this SHTM: - a.
+BS EN 285 covering "large" porous load sterilizers; - b.
+BS EN 1422 covering EO sterilizers. - 1.16 While the guidance given here is designed to be broadly consistent with the standards, SHTM 2010 should not be regarded as a substitute for the standards themselves when ascertaining compliance with EU Directives and the UK Regulations that implement them. - 1.17 Guidance on the application of medical devices legislation to particular cases is beyond the scope of this SHTM and advice should be sought from the Medical Devices Agency (MDA).